All Episodes

 frank walker

-Well, one of the children in this movie also says, Does the bishop hate us?
+Well, one of the children in this movie also says, does the bishop hate us?

 And I don't think it was really chronicled quite well.

-It shows the, really the contempt.
+It shows really the contempt.

-to learn and to grow.
+There's so much that they have to learn and to grow.

 But these people here, they're telling about how they came into it, how it saved them from divorce, how they were looking for something that was manly.